josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 username = josevnz
 ```

-If you use Fedora, you should not put the 'password = XXXX' inside the file.
+You should not put the 'password = XXXX' inside the file.
 Let twine ask for it instead for the time being.
+Also make the configuration accesible only to the owner:

 ```shell
 chmod 600 ~/.pypirc
 ```
 Finally, we upload the wheel using twine:

 ```shell